datastoreking/_Node-Paylips-ShowforEmployee/README.md

 - So needed to use readline npm for multiline input
 - Once input done, read the data by lines and fetch value to variables
 - String methods slice() is used to get every variable data, Math.round() is used for       rounding.
 If >= 50 cents round up to the next dollar increment, otherwise round down.

 ## List any assumptions that you have made in order to solve this problem
 Input data must be separated by ","
 For example:
 Andrew, Smith, 60050, 9%, 01 March – 31 March
+Click Ctrl + D to finish input on terminal

 ## Link to the source on GitHub / Bitbucket
 https://github.com/datastoreking/_Node-Payslip-ShowforEmployee

 ## Provide instruction on how to run the application
 Open the terminal on root of project
 ```